 Another effect of polarization is increased contrast, which contributes to visual clarity as well as enhances colors.
 So even if you’re looking at a bright, sunny scene, polarized shades can allow you to see vibrant colors rather than just the brightness of reflected light.

-For certain activities, including daytime driving, water sports and winter sports, you may benefit from wearing polarized sunglasses — especially if light is bouncing off surfaces and into your eyes.
+For certain activities, including daytime driving and water sports, there are advantages to wearing polarized sunglasses — especially if light is bouncing off surfaces and into your eyes.

 Polarized lenses filter both ambient and reflected light, so they can really ease the eye strain that comes from being in a bright environment.
 This not only improves your eye health and helps you avoid distractions and temporary blindness caused by glare, but it also helps you see bright scenes more clearly and colors more vibrantly.

-Polarized sunglasses can make it difficult to see LCD screens like phones and laptops.
-This can be especially problematic if you rely on a digital dashboard display or cell phone when routing in your car.
+While Polarized sunglasses are great in some situations, in low-light situations, polarized lenses may actually block too much light.
+This can make it difficult to see LCD screens, which could be problematic if you rely on a digital dashboard display or cell phone when routing in your car.
 If this is the case, you may want to opt for non-polarized lenses when you need to see a map while driving.
-In low-light situations, polarized lenses may actually block too much light

 Prescription sunglasses are available with or without an anti-reflective coating.
 Choosing polarized lenses can be worth it if you’ll wear your sunglasses for daytime driving or boating activities, but you may want to opt for non-polarized sunglasses if these will be your only pair of shades